davidcm/davidcm.github.io/about.md

 david.cm<section class="byline">about me...</section>
 </h1>

-My name is David Corominas Montes and this is my professional history:
+My name is David Corominas Montes and this is roughly my professional history:

 2009 - Now
 ---